manikrow1996/HMM_search_on_WholeGenomes/README.md

 ### 3. searching the whole genomes for the presence of target protein.

   a.
-Annotate all the genomes and move all teh .faa files into one directory.
+Annotate all the genomes and move all the .faa files into one directory.

   b.
 HMM search for the target protein using the ```1.nifH_pipeline.py```     script and making the matrix using ```2.nifH_matrix_scores.py script```.The input/output has to be changed based ion the target sequence